What Do Beets Taste Like ?

 This earthy taste or dirt taste of beets and dirt smell comes from a compound called geosmin.
 Geosmin is also responsible for the earthy taste in many vegetables, such as mushrooms, lettuce, spinach, and even the smell after a rainstorm.

-The general consensus is that the flavor of the beet is earthy and sweet with floral notes, especially if you are a beet lover.
+The consensus is that the flavor of the beet is earthy and sweet with floral notes, especially if you are a beet lover.
 The flavor of the beet will change slightly with the cooking method and when they are properly prepared, all that’s needed to enhance the taste of the beets is a little bit of salt, olive oil, coconut oil or butter, and lemon juice.

 Beet varieties